January 31st

 Meaning of the subhAShita:

-Abandon a 100 (things) to eat; (abandon) a 1000 (tasks) to perform ablutions; abandon 100,000 (chores) and give charity; set aside everything to serve the Lord.
+Abandon 100 (errands) to eat; (abandon) 1000 (tasks) to perform ablutions; abandon 100,000 (chores) and give charity; set aside everything to serve the Lord.

 Commentary:

 The first sentence is enticing!
 Drop a 100 things on the to-do list and eat.
-This is because food is essential for survival.
+This is said because food is essential for survival.

-But then the second part of the verse says, "drop a 1000 chores (that includes eating...) and take a bath".
+But then the second part of the verse says, "Drop a 1000 chores (that includes eating) and take a bath".
 This is because cleanliness is Godliness.

-The third quarter of the verse says, "giving charity and doing charitable actions takes more priority than a hundred thousand other jobs (including eating and bathing)".
+The third quarter of the verse says, "Giving charity and doing charitable actions takes more priority than a hundred thousand other jobs (including eating and bathing)".

-The final quarter says, "leave everything (including eating, bathing, giving...) and serve the Lord".
+The final quarter says, "Leave everything (including eating, bathing, giving) and serve the Lord".

-The verse is not saying to leave all duties and sit praying!
-Certainly not!!
-The main intent of the verse is to tell that we need to see the work of the Supreme Power in every single moment of the day, in and through everything we do in our lives.
-We can't survive without eating or bathing or doing good for others.
-The verse is urging us to see God in all these aspects of daily life.
-We must continue to do what we do, only with a different attitude - that of अर्पणभाव (arpaṇabhāva - attitude of offering).
+This verse urges us to see divinity in all aspects of daily life.
+We must continue to do what we do, only with a different attitude—that of अर्पणभाव (arpaṇabhāva, an attitude of offering).
 Everything we do should be an offering to the Lord.
 Life becomes a lot easier and the world suddenly becomes a happier place to live in.

 pada vigrahaH: